DevopediaOrg/nodejs-basic/README.md

 It will be apparent from the documentation that callback functions are the last argument.
 This is the convention in Node.

+# 3. Server as a Module (br0.3)

+We'll refactor the code to make the design more modular.
+Server code is made into a module.
+The app's entry point is `index.js`.
+Thus, we can start it by running `node index.js`

+Try out the following URLs in browser: `http://localhost:8888` and `http://localhost:8888?username=Johnny`

+In `server.js`, since the request callback is likely to get more complex, we give it a name `onRequest()` and then pass it to the server.
+We use `url` module to extract parts of the query string.
+This is a legacy module: there's also `URL` class as an alternative.
+See [URL API docs](https://nodejs.org/api/url.html) for more information.

+This may also be a good time to try out debugging the code in VS Code.
+There's already a debugging configuration in file `.vscode/launch.json` that you can use.